John-Abbott-College/4A8-Notes/28_CICD_Workflow_Setup_GitHub_Actions_Build_Test.md

 #### Run the tests

 Note the next step that runs `dotnet test` to run the unit tests as we did using the command-line tool.
+You want to only run the unit tests for the WPF app (the Presenter tests).
+We are using the API as a dll.
+Therefore, change the step to specify the XUnit test project to run:

+    # Execute all unit tests in the solution
+    - name: Execute unit tests
+      run: dotnet test **$env:Test_Project_Path**

 #### Restore the packages

 The next step restores the packages as we also did using the command-line tool.
+Leave it as is.